Auto Fraud Lawyer California: Can Car Dealers Charge More Than the MSRP or Advertised Price?

 MSRP stands for Manufacturer’s Suggested Retail Price.
 It’s just that—a suggestion.

 And while it might feel like price gouging, dealers can charge over MSRP.
+California law and regulations are designed to protect consumers from unfair pricing practices and ensure transparency in vehicle transactions.

 However, there’s a difference between a clear markup and a deceptive or unfair sales practice.